 So, you’ve turned on the faucet, and your water looks rusty.
 Now what?
 What does that mean?
 What should you do?
 While rust-colored water isn’t harmful except at extremely high levels, it’s best to identify and address the underlying issue.

 Whatever the cause of rusty water, a plumber can fix your plumbing system and restore clean drinking water in your home.
-At Dallas Plumbing company, we want all residents to feel comfortable and secure, knowing your tap water is safe for consumption.
+At Dallas Plumbing & Air Conditioning, we want all residents to feel comfortable and secure, knowing your tap water is safe for consumption.

 Why is My Tap Water Rusty?